 It takes a lot of courage to face the fact that your finances are causing you problems, and even more to ask for help.

 Whether your financial troubles come from mounting debt or from worries about the bills that are causing serious distress, don’t hesitate to ask for help.
 You are not the only person in your position and there is lots of non-judgemental advice available.

-There are a number of places to turn to for help, including the Money Advice Service or Citizens Advice.
+There are a number of places to turn to for help, including the Money Helper or Citizens Advice.
 If you’re a Benenden Health member, you can speak to a qualified counsellor 24 hours a day, for support with any anxiety or stress you might be feeling in relation to your finances.
 Learn more about the mental health support that Benenden Health could offer you.

 Side-hustle: Could I earn more?